 L-R: Jim, Nat, Bob Marx, me & Emmi Plowman.
 Picture taken by Jan Marx.

 After lunch we were on a mission.
 One of our PVS friends is from a Jewish family that barely escaped Prague before the Holocaust.
 They left everything behind and their house was confiscated.
-While Czechoslovakia was behind the Iron Curtain, they could do nothing, but after 1990 families were allowed to pursue claims.
-We had promised to find her family's home and here it is (there is no mention of Edith's family at the link)!
-It was now owned by the state, which complicated matters, but I think the family was able to get something for it.
+While Czechoslovakia was behind the Iron Curtain, they could do nothing, but after 1990, families were allowed to pursue claims.
+We had promised Edith to find her family's home and here it is!
+It is now owned by the state and serves as a museum, which complicated matters, but I think the family was able to get something for it.
 As she said, they didn't want the property; they wanted to be acknowledged.

 One of the famous tales of the golem is set in Prague.
 This sidewalk design commemorates it.